Carl Flesch: Life and career

+He kept extensive journals on the mental states of his students prior to performances, some of which were published posthumously by his former pupil Ida Haendel.

 One of Flesch's few recordings is a highly distinguished interpretation of Bach's great D minor Double Violin Concerto (Columbia) in which he played second violin to the great Joseph Szigeti, with Walter Goehr conducting an anonymous London string orchestra in the late 1930s.

 He was consulted (as was Oskar Adler) by Louis Krasner over technical difficulties in Alban Berg's Violin Concerto, which Krasner was to premiere.

 He owned the Brancaccio Stradivarius, but had to sell it in 1931 after losing all his money on the New York Stock Exchange.

 Because of his Jewish origins, Flesch had to move to London during the 1930s, and was later arrested by the Gestapo in the Netherlands, was released thanks to Furtwängler's intervention, and died in Lucerne, Switzerland, in November 1944.